How bonus depreciation can save your property management company money

 You can even use bonus depreciation to create a net operating loss, which you can carry forward to offset future income.

-What Property Managers Should Know about Bonus Depreciation
+What Property Managers Should Know About Bonus Depreciation

 Before jumping into the specifics of how to file for deductions using bonus depreciation, you should know which assets qualify and the limitations around certain asset times.